astronomer/docs/astro/deployment-settings.md

 description: "Manage Deployment settings to customize your Deployment for your use case."
 ---

-After you create an Astro Deployment, you can modify its settings using the Cloud UI and Astro CLI to tailor its performance.
+After you create an Astro Deployment, you can modify its settings using the Astro UI and Astro CLI to tailor its performance.
 There are two categories of Deployment configurations: Deployment _details_ and _resources_.

 ## Deployment details